No one in Anchorage need sleep out in the cold.

 Emergency Cold Weather Shelter for Families

 United Way and our partners are focusing efforts on the Rapid Rehousing of families to get them into stable homes and help them get back on their feet and self-sufficient.
-Since the beginning of the year, 27 families have been housed and many more are working with case managers to get them out of shelter.
+Since the beginning of the project, 46 families have been housed and many more are working with case managers to get them out of shelter. (as of early December 2017)

 Our vision: No family with children sleeps in an unsafe place during the coldest months of the year.